betoscopio/betoscopio.github.com/_posts/2021-12-08-managing-remote-team.md

 <!--more-->

-I must say, I was not looking for for a course like this, as background I have been using GitLab as DCVS in my daily workflow for more than 4 years ago.
+I must say, I was not looking for for a course like this, as background I have been using [GitLab](https://about.gitlab.com/) as DCVS and automation tool in my daily workflow since about 4 years.
 Wanting to know more about GitLab as a project manager tool I stumble upon with the course [How to Manage a Remote Team](https://www.coursera.org/learn/remote-team-management) and considering it is a free course I gave it a try.
 The course is designed to be studied in a 5 weeks period dividing it for a specific topic on each week.
 - Week 1: Summary of the topics and presentation of reference material.
 - Week 2: Challenges of remote teams, focusing on communication, iteration of changes, documentation and transparency.